silverstripe/silverstripe-omnipay/README.md

 You can optionally add the `Payable` extension to your model (e.g. Order, Subscription, Donation, Registration).
-This will add a has_many `Payment` relationship to your model, and provide some additional functions **NOTE:** You must create the associated has_one relationship on `Payment` yourself.
-This can be done with an extension or via the yaml config system.
+This will add a has_many `Payment` relationship to your model, and provide some additional functions

+**NOTE:** You must create the associated has_one relationship on `Payment` yourself.
+This can be done with an extension or via the YAML config system.
 For example, the following extension will be applied to `Payment`:

 ```php